Important note about home occupations

 - Bed and breakfasts are not home occupations.
 For more information, contact Planning and Zoning.

-- Contact signs for questions about signage on a home business.
+- Contact signs for questions about signage for a home business.

 If you have questions about home occupation rules, contact Planning & Zoning.